Get Your covid test Kit Now

 The US Government has announced that the COVID-19 public health emergency (PHE) declaration, which has been in effect since January 2020, will end on May 11, 2023.

-This change means that people with private insurance may have to pay for Covid tests, both over the counter rapid tests and laboratory testing, depending on their plan.
-Seniors with Medicare Part B will also have to start paying for over-the-counter tests.
+This change means that people with private insurance may have to pay for COVID-19 tests, both over the counter rapid tests and laboratory testing, depending on their plan.
+Seniors with Medicare Part B will also have to start paying for COVID-19 tests.

 woman with laptop img